 In August 2011, a single wind generation RFP was issued to cover KCP&L and GMO non-solar requirements.
 An evaluation of the proposals received was conducted and resulted in execution of two separate 20-year PPAs.
-The first PPA was with Duke Energy Renewables and Sumitomo Corp for the Cimarron II wind facility, and the second with EDF Renewables for the 100 MW Spearville-3 wind facility.
-Additionally, KCP&L chose to execute two other 20-year PPAs, one with EDP Renewables for the Waverly wind facility and one with EDF Renewables for the Slate Creek wind facility.
-Note these wind contracts were entered into as a result of favorable economics and not directly attributable to RES compliance.
-These PPAs were entered into to take advantage of low-cost energy prices and will also be used to meet KCP&L non-solar RES requirements.
+The first PPA was with Duke Energy Renewables and Sumitomo Corp for the Cimarron II wind facility, and the second with EDF Renewable Energy for the 100.8 MW Spearville-3 wind facility.

+Additionally, KCP&L executed four other 20-year PPAs for wind facilities as follows: with EDP Renewables for Waverly, with EDF Renewable Energy for Slate Creek, with NextEra Energy Resources for Osborn, and with Tradewind Energy for the Rock Creek wind facility.

+Note that these wind contracts were entered into as a result of favorable economics and not directly attributable to RES compliance.
+These PPAs were entered into to take advantage of low-cost energy prices and will also be used to meet KCP&L nonsolar RES requirements.